Biosecurity (Bovine Tuberculosis–Otago Land Levy) Order 1998

 13 Notification of rate of levy

-• The rate of levy payable must be published by the Board in the Gazette, the Otago Daily Times, and The Southland Times not later than 1 December in each financial year.
+The rate of levy payable must be published by TBfree New Zealand in the Gazette, the Otago Daily Times, and The Southland Times not later than 1 December in each financial year.

 Clause 13: substituted, on 1 July 2004, by clause 9 of the Biosecurity (Bovine Tuberculosis—Otago Land Levy) Amendment Order 2004 (SR 2004/183).

-14 Provision of district valuation rolls to Board
+14 Provision of district valuation rolls to TBfree New Zealand

-• To enable the Board to determine the amounts of levy payable by each occupier, each territorial authority wholly or partially in the Otago Region must,—
+To enable TBfree New Zealand to determine the amounts of levy payable by each occupier, each territorial authority wholly or partially in the Otago Region must,—

-• (a) on or before 15 July in each year, make a return to the Board containing the information in its district valuation roll on 1 July and the supporting information relating to property categories that the territorial authority is required to maintain in accordance with rules made under the Rating Valuations Act 1998.
+on or before 15 July in each year, make a return to TBfree New Zealand containing the information in its district valuation roll on 1 July and the supporting information relating to property categories that the territorial authority is required to maintain in accordance with rules made under the Rating Valuations Act 1998.

 Clause 14(b): revoked, on 1 July 2004, by clause 10 of the Biosecurity (Bovine Tuberculosis—Otago Land Levy) Amendment Order 2004 (SR 2004/183).